ZakStar17/ash-by-example/README.md

 ## Running

-Running the examples requires the Rust toolchain as well as the [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/).
+Running the examples requires the Rust Toolchain as well as the [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/).

 To run a example with all validations enabled, navigate to the respective folder and run `RUST_LOG=debug cargo run <name_of_the_example>`.
 More information can be found in the respective README.